Many terms in the English language have come to mean the same thing as others. In the technology world, this is the case with GPU and graphics card.

 Can GPU And Graphics Card Be Used Interchangeably?

 Curiously, it doesn’t really work the other way around; you will probably never say “graphics card” and mean “GPU”.
-This is because the intricacies of the processing unit are rarely discussed in casual conversation.
+This is because the intricacies of the processing unit are seldom discussed in ordinary conversation.

-Basically, if you’re talking to people who take their computer technology seriously and want to seem knowledgeable, it might be better to say “GPU” simply.
+Essentially, if you’re talking to people who take their computer technology seriously and want to appear informed, it might be prudent to say “GPU” simply.